 CBAM Pulse

-CBAM reporting evidence checklist
+CBAM evidence checklist for supplier records

-0 of 24 evidence areas reviewed.
+0 of 28 evidence areas reviewed.
 Ticks are a working aid only — they are not saved and do not mean your data is complete, verified, or ready to file.

 1. Goods and CN scope confirmed